Canada’s Pacific capital Vancouver is one of the nation’s most enticing cities, with a dazzling location, fine beaches and world-class cuisine.

 St John’s is an enclave of live music excellence, especially noted for the quality of its folk artists, Celtic bands and fiddlers.

-The wild tracts of this enormous park – the largest in Ontario – are best explored by canoe.
+The wild tracts of the enormous Algonquin Provincial Park – the largest in Ontario – are best explored by canoe.

-Catching some of the thousands of acts at the world’s largest comedy festival is just one of the ways to enjoy this city’s many delights.
+Catching some of the thousands of acts at the world’s largest comedy festival in Montreal is just one of the ways to enjoy this city’s many delights.

-Step back into the world of Moby Dick at this beautifully preserved nineteenth-century fishing port.
+Step back into the world of Moby Dick at this beautifully preserved nineteenth-century fishing port in Labrador.

 With its clutch of fine old buildings, handsome location and great restaurant scene, Québec City’s historic old town feels more European than Canadian.

-The highest peak in the Canadian Rockies, set amid stunning scenery on the Alberta/BC border.
+The highest peak in the Canadian Rockies, Mount Robson, is set amid stunning scenery on the Alberta/BC border.

 The largest collection of snow and ice in the Canadian Rockies is at the Columbia Icefield, home of the famed Athabasca Glacier.

 This scintillating highway snakes along the rugged Cape Breton coast, through misty forests and traditional Acadian and Gaelic communities.

 Let your inner cowboy (or -girl) loose at this annual bonanza of all things rodeo and Western in Calgary, the Calgary Stampede.